pmmilani/boreas/README.md

-## RaFoFC v1.3.0 - Random Forest for Film Cooling Package (Dev)
+## Boreas v2.0 - a package for industrial deployment of machine-learned turbulent mixing models for film cooling (formerly RaFoFC)
 Author: Pedro M. Milani (email: pmmilani@stanford.edu)

-Last modified: 09/06/2019
+Last modified: 09/17/2019

-Developed and tested in Python 3.6
+Developed and tested in Python 3.7

 ### Installation
 To install, run the following command from this directory: